 - Palazzo Pitti – Only in Florence would a banker build a palace fit for a king.
 Duly taken over by the rulers of Tuscany, from the Medici to the House of Savoy, you can now visit their royal apartments, treasury, and art collection, which features more Raphaels than anywhere in the world.
 There’s even a fashion museum and a gallery of Italian modern art.
 (0.6 mile).

 Nearby Markets or Grocery Stores

 - Mercato Centrale – Florence’s oldest and biggest food market is not to be missed.
 It’s packed to the brim with produce on the ground floor and artisans running food stalls on the first, with everything from luxury burgers by La Toraia to chocolates and ice cream by Cristian Beduschi.
 There’s even a cookery school up there if you want to dive further into Tuscan gastronomy.
-8-minute walk (0.4 mile).
+(0.4 mile).

 Hotel Brunelleschi – The Hotel

 - Best Hotels for Families in Florence

 - Best Cheap Hotels in Florence

 - Best Hotels with Private Pools and Jacuzzis in Florence

 - Where to Stay in Florence